-- Fall session (0.5 FCE): - Complete the U of T MEd course APD1283H Peer and Video-Based Counselling with Practicum Field-Based Learning in Global Mental Health.
-This is a 250-hour placement in an approved field setting and must be arranged prior to admission to this program. - o Continue the MSc program requirements at CMU. - · Winter and Summer sessions: - o Complete the MSc program requirements at CMU.
+- Complete the U of T MEd course APD1283H Peer and Video-Based Counselling with Practicum Field-Based Learning in Global Mental Health.
+This is a 250-hour placement in an approved field setting and must be arranged prior to admission to this program. - o Continue the MSc program requirements at CMU. - Winter and Summer sessions: - Complete the MSc program requirements at CMU.